IGPenguin/mobile-toolkit/README.md

 # What?
 * Execute **powerful mobile device control scripts** using easy terminal commands
-* Useful for mobile application testing or memory cleaning
+* Useful for mobile application testing or clearing memory
-* You can target specific device easily, when there is more than one connected (you dont have to use adb -s <device_id> shell, just choose from a list)
+* You can target specific device easily, when there is more than one connected
+  * Finally skip copying device id from ``adb devices`` and targeting it explicitly ``adb -s <device_id> shell screencap``, just choose from a list
-* Saves your time
+* Saves precious time

 # Android scripts